caelifer/pdirector/README.md

 pdirector
 =========

-This is a simple TCP port proxy.
-It will allow to expose services bound to localhost or other unaccessible network interfaces.
+This simple TCP port proxy helps exposing services bound to localhost or other unaccessible network interfaces.

 Usage
 -----

 	pdirector <local-port> <proxy-port> [<proxy-address>]
-		local-port    - An opened port usually bounded to the localhost proxy-port    - A proxy port for a localhost connection, which is remotely available proxy-address - A specific ip or named address where proxy-port should be opened.
+		local-port    - An opened port usually bound to the localhost proxy-port    - A proxy port for a localhost connection, which is remotely available proxy-address - A specific ip or named address where proxy-port should be opened.
 	                	Default - 0.0.0.0